scoutapp/ruby_server_timing/README.md

 ## Overhead

-`scout_apm` is designed for use in production apps and is engineered for [low overhead](http://blog.scoutapp.com/articles/2016/02/07/overhead-benchmarks-new-relic-vs-scout) instrumentation.
+The `scout_apm` gem, a dependency of `server_timing`, applies [low overhead instrumentation](http://blog.scoutapp.com/articles/2016/02/07/overhead-benchmarks-new-relic-vs-scout) designed for production use.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.